 The Department of Physics at Northeastern University provides opportunities for graduate students to engage in research and scholarship under the direction of an internationally recognized faculty.
-Students have a choice of programs in advanced theoretical or experimental research in condensed matter physics, nanophysics, biological physics, medical physics, network science, or elementary and particle physics.
+Students have a choice of physics PhD programs in advanced theoretical or experimental research in condensed matter physics, nanophysics, biological physics, medical physics, network science, or elementary and particle physics.

 Fields of Study

 PARTICLE PHYSICS | NANOPHYSICS | CONDENSED MATTER PHYSICS | BIOLOGICAL PHYSICS

 MEDICAL PHYSICS | NETWORK SCIENCE

 • With more than 80 students and 31 tenured and tenure-track faculty, we provide a wide range of research group choices for students in the physics graduate program.